kcech/sentilo-docs-test/docs/clients/raspberrypi_client.rst

 -  We’re passing to it our specific services configuration, like the sensor id, provider’s token, etc…
--  Request for the sensor in the Sentilo Catalog platform, and if it doen’t exists, create it
+-  Request for the sensor in the Sentilo Catalog platform, and if it doesn't’t exists, create it
 -  Once we have created the sensor, we’re creating an alert, named **SYSTEM_STATUS_ALERT**, and publishing an initial alarm that says **The system goes up on {date}**.
 Then, the sensor is up and we’re informing it to the system
--  After tgat, retrieve some system and sensor data values and publish them every 60000ms (1 minute) in a infinite loop
+-  After that, retrieve some system and sensor data values and publish them every 60000ms (1 minute) in a infinite loop

 Executing the example